bojieyang/indexnow-action/README.md

 - endpoint
   `optional`.
   The endpoint of a special search engine.
-Available units are `api.indexnow.org`, `www.bing.com`, `search.seznam.cz` and `yandex.com`.
+Available values are `api.indexnow.org`, `www.bing.com`, `search.seznam.cz` and `yandex.com`.
 For more details, see: [IndexNow FAQ](https://www.indexnow.org/faq).
 The default value is www.bing.com.

 - limit
   `optional`.